 It’s all about working smarter, right?

-So, the bingo cards all include both a picture and the written name for each picture.
 For preschoolers, the bingo caller can show the picture to the kids so they know which one to mark.
 For early readers, like my first grader, I’ll give them a minute or two to read the words.
 Anything to help reinforce reading and literacy skills.

 Plus, kids really love the bright colors and fun pictures for each item.